Decaf Coffee Contains a Horrifying Poison, Experts Say

 Hello!

-Currently, federal regulations allows the use of methylene chloride as a solvent to remove caffeine from coffee beans as long as the chemical does not "exceed 10 parts per million (0.001 percent) in decaffeinated roasted coffee and in decaffeinated soluble coffee extract (instant coffee)."
+Current federal regulations allow methylene chloride as a solvent for removing caffeine, provided residue levels do not exceed 10 parts per million (0.001 percent) in decaffeinated roasted coffee and instant coffee extracts.

 Thank you!